-Top 3 responses per w Top 3 responses per well-being question Q1: What is special about your community?
-Q2: What would make it a better place?
-Q3: What things are important to you and your family?
+Top 3 responses per w Top 3 responses per well-being question about your make it a better Q3: What things are important to you and your family?
 Q4: What would you like your community to look like in the future?
 Q5: How can your community work with us to make that happen?
 Access to open space (11) Access to transport (11) Community Safety (23) Community Safety (11) Community Engagement (8) Community Cohesion (11) Community Safety (8) Access to open space (9) Community Spirit (8) Community Safety (3) Community Safety (11) Traffic Volume (5) Access to healthcare (6) Access to transport (5) Community Events (1)